Imanolasolo/printf/README.md

 		_putchar.c: - contains the function _putchar, which writes a character to stdout.

-		holberton.h: - contains all function prototypes used for _printf.
+		main.h: - contains all function prototypes used for _printf.

 		man_3_printf: - manual page for the custom _printf function.